 - water, fill to first line on Aroma rice cooker or about 1 inch above top level of rice

-- Measure rice and pour into metal inner container of the rice cooker.
+- Measure rice and pour it into the metal inner container of the rice cooker.

-- Wash the rice by pouring water over the rice and swishing it around, pouring the water out and adding more water, repeat until the water and rice is more clear of any debris.
-Place metal container within the rice cooker making sure the right amount of water is added for the amount of rice.
-A rule of thumb is about 1 inch above the top level of the rice or according the the individual rice cooker's manual instructions.
+- Wash the rice by pouring water over the rice and swishing it around, pouring the water out and adding more water, repeat until the water and rice are clear of any debris.
+Place the metal container within the rice cooker making sure the right amount of water is added to the amount of rice.
+A rule of thumb is about 1 inch above the top level of the rice or according to the individual rice cooker's manual instructions.

 - Close the lid until you hear a click.
 Press power on.

 - Select the kind of rice you have.
-Allow it the rice to cook.
+Allow the rice to cook.

-- When the rice is done, open lid.
+- When the rice is done, open the lid.